malomalo/bob_ross/README.md

 the exception of the `H` (HMAC option) which always comes first.

   - `Brrggbbaa` Sets the background color, defaults to `00000000`

+  - `C{geometry}{offset}` Crops the image to the specified geometry where geometry is:

+      - `width` - Width given, height automatically set to image height.
+      - `xheight` - Height given, width automatically set to image width.
+      - `widthxheight` - Width & Height explicitly given.

+      And offset is:

+      - `{+-}x{+-}y` Can be appended to any geometry to set the horizontal and vertical offsets `x` and `y`, specified in pixels.
+Signs are required for both.
+Offsets are not affected by % or other size operators.
+Default is `+0+0`

   - `E5772bd72` Sets the expiration of the link.
 The value is the current time in seconds, hex encoded.
 Once the specified time has passed the server will